SquidsHeart/P2Pcom/README.md

 ## About P2Pcom
 P2Pcom was created as a way to learn more about networking and communication between computers.
 In future I plan to add communication between devices on more than just the same network.

+## How to use
+1. Add username to the config file under 'USER_NAME'
+2. Generate keys using the generate_key.py script